-- You have the right to determine how the beneficiaries receive the death benefit proceeds.
+- You determine how the beneficiaries receive the death benefit proceeds.

-- You have the right to surrender or cancel the policy.
+- You can surrender or cancel your policy.

-Here are four common life events in which it is recommended to review your life insurance policy:
+Below are four common life events when we recommend that you review your life insurance policy:

 - If you get married or divorced,